All Episodes

 I don't want to be saying we knocked it out.

-You gotta keep on it.
+You've got to keep on it.

 But we have decimated ISIS.

-So many things have taken place, but the economy is the strongest ever, and I think that's gonna have a very positive impact.
+So many things have taken place, but the economy is the strongest ever.

-And I am gonna work very hard.
+And I am going to work very hard.

-I'll go six or seven days a week when we're sixty days out, and I will be campaigning for all of these great people that do have a difficult race.
+And I will be campaigning for all of these great people that do have a difficult race.

-So I really believe that because we're doing so well as a country and so well with the economy, I think we're going to be uh surprising a lot of people.
+So I really believe that because we're doing so well as a country and so well with the economy, I think we're going to be surprising a lot of people.

 All right, Mr. President, I know you're busy.